 - How do you grow your crops?
-All organic?
-Any pesticides – organic or chemical?
+Are all organic?
+Any pesticides – organic or synthetic?

-- Are your methods sustainable?
+- Are your methods sustainable and regenerative?
 Do you take measures to protect and nurture the soil?

 These are all great questions that we should be asking about the food we eat and how it is grown.
 It’s time to ask similar questions about the plants that we buy for our landscapes.

 As big box stores, and even grocery stores, displace more and more local nurseries as our sources for garden plants, we know very little about the “provenance” of our plants.
 Were they grown from seed?
 Where did the seed come from?
 Are these local ecotypes?
 Are the plants genetic clones?
 Where were they grown?
 How were they grown?
 Were pesticides used?

 Not knowing the provenance of plants makes your purchase a crapshoot– the plants may not be successful in your landscape or may offer little to nothing to local wildlife.
 Even worse, plants grown in other regions may introduce serious new pests and diseases in your landscape.

 Local Adaptations Are Your Friends

 Native plants grown from locally wild-collected seed (local ecotypes) and grown locally by a reputable nursery are an informed gardener’s first choice.
 Native plants that persist in a particular ecological region have evolved to adapt to the conditions of that locale.
 The particular soil, geography, micro-climate and other factors result in native plants that are uniquely suited to their environs (aka “ecoregion”).

 Imagine that you live in Connecticut in an area with wind-blown, frigid winters.
 Your landscape is rocky with acidic, well-draining soil.
 You decide to plant a red maple and you select a robust-looking sapling at a nearby garden center.